taraqfarhan/ggl/README.md

 ggl --send-mail taraqfarhan@gmail.com send me the docs asap ggl --mail taraqfarhan@gmail.com --sub "Assignment Submission" submit your assignment by tomorrow

-Specific to Google Chrome only ggl -p 3 --img chess board ggl -p business -yt How does money work? ggl -p guest how to use the dark web
+Specific to Chromimum Based Browsers (Google Chrome, Chromium, Brave) only ggl -p 3 --img chess board ggl -p business -yt How does money work? ggl -p guest how to use the dark web